excap3r/automatic-series-tracker/README.md

 - Windows: double-click on "start.bat"
 - Terminal: type "node main"

-- If your VLC is running correctly and is running then it will automatically connect and will respond with "Succesfully connected"
+- If your VLC is working correctly and is running then it will automatically connect and will respond with "Succesfully connected"
 - Now just play your favorite series on VLC and Tracker will automatically sync your series to website

 ## VLC Configuration ▶️